Frequently Asked Questions

 For guest-facing roles on board any ship, it is always an advantage to have knowledge of another language and the roles most recruited for include English, German, French, Spanish, Chinese and Japanese speakers.

-Have your Resume written by a professional Resume Writer who specialises in writing Resumes for candidates looking for cruise ship jobs.
+Have your CV written by a professional CV Writer who specialises in writing CVs for candidates looking for cruise ship jobs.

 More Info